mozilla/kitsune/docs/deployments.rst

 ``master``.

-Our `dev server <https://support-dev.allizom.org/>`_ runs ``master``, and it updates after every commit using a Github service hook.
+Our `dev server <https://support-dev.allizom.org/>`_ runs ``master``, and it updates every 15 minutes via a cron job.

 We deploy to production from ``master``.